 Although inflation has been high, the Fed believes that the recent drop in energy prices and the weaker prospects for economic activity have reduced this threat to the economy.

-Asia and Europe sink amid waning confidence, Britain steps in to support banks, and Russia closes its main stock market for two days.
+The Wednesday cuts come as markets in Asia and Europe sink amid waning confidence, Britain steps in to support banks, and Russia closes its main stock market for two days.

 In addition, the Fed reduced its emergency lending rate to banks by half a percentage point to 1.75 percent.
 Given the intense credit crisis, banks have been ramping up their borrowing from the Fed's emergency "discount" window.